sormy/radoneye/README.md

 Supported devices:

-- RD200 (version 1) - not tested
+- RD200 (version 1) - ok (but no beep/history support, no counts/version in status)
-- RD200N (version 2) - tested
+- RD200N (version 2) - ok (full support)
-- RD200P (version 2) - should work, never tested
+- RD200P (version 2) - should work, not tested

 Version 1 support is implemented using publicly available information.
 I have no device to test on, if you have old RD200 device and are willing to help to build better support (beeps, history etc),